MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: RELATED WORKS

 The strategies for distributing and prioritizing exploration tasks vary substantially across systems.
 In SubT, several teams employed autonomous exploration architectures in which robots autonomously generate waypoints from frontier regions without operator input \cite{tranzatto_cerberus_2022, biggie_flexible_2023, cao_autonomous_2022}.
 Typically, a global planner guides each agent toward frontiers expected to maximize information gain~\cite{tranzatto_cerberus_2022, biggie_flexible_2023}.
 These planners can be implemented in a robot-centric manner, where each robot independently optimizes its own exploration progress \cite{tranzatto_cerberus_2022}, or extended to allow plan exchange and adaptation whenever communication becomes available \cite{biggie_flexible_2023}.
 Such approaches are particularly effective in cave environments, where tunnel-like geometries strongly constrain feasible paths and naturally limit redundant exploration.
 However, in open environments with less constrained geometry, the lack of explicit coordination in robot-centric frontier planners can lead to overlapping exploration efforts and reduced team-level efficiency.

 Autonomous robot task planners face additional complexity when missions extend beyond exploration to include scientific objectives, particularly when tasks involve time-consuming, precision-critical measurements or rely on specialized instruments available only on specific agents.
 Some systems address this complexity through predefined autonomous task sequences, most notably in structured sample-return experiments \cite{sonsalla_field_2017, cordes_lunares_2011}.
 More commonly, task assignment is carried out online through human-in-the-loop task planning, with operators continuously analyzing mission data to plan and issue navigation waypoints, define science targets, or trigger measurement actions during execution~\cite{schuster_arches_2020, jusner_mission_2024, arm_scientific_2023}.
 While this approach supports efficient exploration, it places additional demands on the operator, which become more pronounced as team size increases and can reduce overall scalability.
 One fully autonomous solution for robot-specific task assignment is provided by task-bidding frameworks \cite{hudson_heterogeneous_2022, kottege_heterogeneous_2025, schnell_efficient_2023}, which explicitly encode task requirements and robot capabilities, ensuring that scientific tasks are assigned only to agents equipped with the required sensors or instruments.
-This autonomous solution reduces the need for continuous operator involvement and facilitates task reallocation when team composition changes due to failures or additional deployments during mission runtime. \paragraph{Autonomy Modes and Human-in-the-Loop Operation} While advances in autonomy enable robots to plan, manage, and execute a wide range of tasks independently, real-world deployments inevitably expose situations that cannot be reliably anticipated or estimated during mission execution.
-Practical systems must therefore still support human involvement during execution, allowing operators to intervene, adapt mission priorities, or recover from failures when autonomous decision-making proves insufficient.
+This autonomous solution reduces the need for continuous operator involvement and facilitates task reallocation when team composition changes due to failures or additional deployments during mission runtime.